10 Food Fundraising Ideas for Schools and Nonprofits

 Host a cooking class with a local chef or restaurateur.
 Charge per participant.
 Offer a date night, kids' class, or family session.
 Can be in-person or virtual.

 Tips: Secure a donated venue (restaurant kitchen, community center).
 Offer a themed menu (Italian, Mexican, baking).
 Auction off a private chef experience for higher revenue.
 School auction fundraising ideas covers experience items.
+Use mobile bidding for charity auctions to let participants bid on a private chef experience or dinner package from their phones during the class.

 Why food fundraisers work